training4developers/react_05232016/README.md

 Step 1: Download the code from [here](https://github.com/training4developers/react_05232016/archive/master.zip).
 Extract the zip file.

-Step 2: From the terminal, change to the extracted zip file folder.
+Step 2: Open a terminal, change to the extracted zip file folder.

+On Windows, the terminal is called "Node.js Command Prompt".
+This will command prompt will contain the proper paths for Node.js development.
+DO NOT RUN the Node.js program.
+Click the icon named "Node.js Command Prompt".
+For Mac users, the Mac terminal is all you need.

 Step 3: From the terminal, run the following commands: